ji-ngg/CPT-Term-3-2025/README.md

 3. Once Flask is running, open the local web link it gives you and go to the sign up page if you’re a new user or log in if you already have an account.
 4. explore the website of pomodoros, clocks and timers with music/alarms :)

+## Credits:
+- Tested by my friends (shoutout Rita, Jackie, Isabella, Alice ‼️)
+- Thanks to Anne and Emily for their help and feedback 🔥
+- Made with assistance from ChatGPT and ClaudeAI
+- Colour palettes from Coolers, images from online